 The last few years have seen Queen V playing in support of the Bridges Vol. 1 and 2 EPs which she released in February of 2016 and November of 2017, respectively.
 2018 saw V continuing to focus on expanding and evolving her sound and songwriting, making frequent trips to Nashville, where she recorded 2017’s Bridges Vol. 2.
 2019 brought a return to her New York City roots as V began working on Bridges Vol. 3 with Grammy-winner Chad Carlson, who also produced Vol. 2, the singles "Like You Do," "Honest," "Falling In Love" and "Write Your Song"are streaming now.

-Queen V’s first full show of 2020 was her Royal Jam at Ulysses, a singer-songwriter focused evening, which took place January 25th.
-Though the Coronavirus pandemic has put touring on hold for the forseeable future, V continues to work on new music for Bridges Vol. 3 from home and launched a streaming acoustic concert series, Live From The Den.
-The final single of 2020, "Strong," will be streaming October 30th, an accompanying video was filmed in NYC with director Otoja Abit, and can be viewed here.
-Stay tuned to V's Instagram, Facebook and Twitter for updates on her live streaming concert series Live From The Den, news on Bridges Vol. 3, and new videos.
+Queen V’s only live show of 2020 was her Royal Jam at Ulysses, a singer-songwriter focused evening, which took place January 25th.
+The Coronavirus pandemic then put touring on hold.
+Through that time V continued to work on new music for Bridges Vol. 3 from home and launched a streaming acoustic concert series, Live From The Den.
+The final single of 2020, "Strong," is streaming now, an accompanying video was filmed in NYC with director Otoja Abit, and can be viewed here.